 (Part 1)

-When I published the first version of this article in 1999 it was based on limited research and I was amazed at the extensive comments and feedback it immediately received.
-Elements of the article were clearly not quite accurate or complete, and by 2004 it was significantly changed and expanded.
-However, updates thereafter have been limited. |
+| When I published the first version of this article in 1999 it was based on limited research and I was amazed at the many comments and feedback that it immediately received.
+Elements of the article were clearly not quite accurate or complete, and by 2004 it was significantly changed and expanded. |

 Despite begining hormones at the start of